25 minutes

 Instead Of Baking Big Cookies, Can I Make Smaller Cookies?

 Of course!
 Instead of using 4 ounces of dough per cookie, you can decrease it to 2 or 2.5 ounces for smaller cookies.
-Just be sure to keep a close eye while baking since they’ll quick quicker than big cookies!
+Just be sure to keep a close eye while baking since they’ll cook quicker than big cookies!

 Can I Add Chocolate?